 (1) A Management Authority may appoint any person to be an honorary warden under this Act in relation to the whole or any part of the management area under its control.

-(2) The Commission may appoint any person to be an honorary warden under this Act in relation to any portion of the State other than the management area of the Swan River Trust within the meaning of the Swan River Trust Act 1988, but no such appointment shall be made in relation to any management area without prior consultation with the Management Authority for that area.
+(2) The CEO may appoint any person to be an honorary inspector under this Act in relation to any portion of the State other than the development control area or the Riverpark, but an appointment must not be made in relation to a management area without prior consultation with the Management Authority for that area.

 (3) An honorary warden may exercise such of the powers conferred on an inspector by this Act as are prescribed within the limitation as to authority and area of jurisdiction specified in the terms of his appointment.